the-t-in-rtf/gpii-live-registries/README.md

 6. How to configure each solution's settings.
 7. How each setting relates to a general need or preference.

-The Live Solutions Registry (this package) is not intended for end users to contribute to.
+The GPII Live Registries package is not intended for end users to contribute to.
 Its core is a series of [JSON](http://json.org/) text files that are digested, filtered, and used directly within the GPII.
 These files follow [a precise format](./docs/options-files.md) and must be carefully tested to ensure that: